Edward Miller (historian): Life

-He was born at Acklington Park, the son of a shepherd.
-He attended King Edward VI Grammar School in Morpeth and went on to excel at St John's College, Cambridge, specialising in medieval history.
+Miller was born on 16 July 1915 at Acklington Park, Northumberland, the son of a farmer.
+He attended King Edward VI Grammar School in Morpeth, before reading history at St John's College, Cambridge, specialising in medieval history.
 Having grown up on a farm, he was drawn to questions of medieval agriculture and the peasants whose labour had sustained the clergy.